rapid7/insightconnect-plugins/elasticsearch/help.md

 # Version History

-* 2.0.3 - Updated search_documents action output schema
+* 2.0.3 - Updated Search Documents action output schema
 * 2.0.2 - New spec and help.md format for the Extension Library
 * 2.0.1 - Fix typo in plugin spec
 * 2.0.0 - Fix issue where Poll Documents trigger will sometimes not return results | Update connection to allow optional authentication